NotAMadTheorist/the-pythons-nest/README.md

 * Algorithms in performing statistical analysis procedures
 * Webpage Scraper which extracts data from a large table
 * A Computed Tomography Simulator
+Occasionally, I also add in files using other languages, especially in HTML and CSS, that may be worth keeping in this directory.

-## Which modules do you use in these programs?
+## Which modules do you use in your Python programs?
 ```python
 import math
   # How would I perform sines, cosines, complex numbers, floors and ceilings without this important module?